Best Vagus Nerve stimulation devices for 2025

 How else can you stimulate the vagus nerve?

-While tVNS devices offer a modern approach, stimulating the vagus nerve can be as simple as incorporating certain activities into your daily routine.
+While the devices offer a modern approach, stimulating the vagus nerve can be as simple as incorporating certain activities into your daily routine.
 According to Allied Services Integrated Health, loud gargling or singing, for instance, activates the nerve through vocalization.
 Similarly, immersion with cold water triggers the vagus nerve's response.

 Other health devices to increase your well-being: